Chart Color Schemes

 Alexandria was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Alexandria was found to be more culturally diverse than most local markets, with 22.0% of its population speaking a language other than English at home and 37.1% born overseas.
-Christianity is the predominant religion in Alexandria, comprising 30.6% of people.
-However, Judaism is notably overrepresented, making up 1.2% compared to 0.8% across Greater Sydney.
+Christianity is the predominant religion in Alexandria, comprising 30.6% of people there.
+Notably, Judaism is overrepresented in Alexandria compared to Greater Sydney, making up 1.2% versus 0.8%.

 Frequently Asked Questions - Diversity